preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 Edit a process
 ****************
 You edit a newly created process and an existing one the same way.
 Note that access mode is read only until you click "Edit".
-You can browse just some of the tabs i read-only mode.
+You can browse just some of the tabs in read-only mode.

 1. Open the process from the list, if it's not already open.
 2. Click "Edit".